mapbender/mapbender-documentation/en/elements/export/printclient.rst

 -----------

 **The northarrow**

 * The "north arrow" image is located at **app/Resources/MapbenderPrintBundle/images/**.
-The "north arrow" image can be replaced to use a different image instead.
+* The "north arrow" image can be replaced to use a different image instead.

 **The print templates**

 * The print templates can be found under **app/Resources/MapbenderPrintBundle/templates/**.

-**The print files**
+**The print pdf output**

-Mapbender saves its generated print files in the browser's default download folder.
-If the queued print is used, the files will be saved under the Mapbender directory **web/prints/**.
+* Mapbender saves its generated print files in the browser's default download folder or shows them directly in your browser (depending on your browser settings).
+* If the queued print is used, the files will be saved under the Mapbender directory **web/prints/**.

 Create your individual templates